antoniorand/PhoenixWhisper/README.md

 ```

-This is the project fo the Phoenix team in Whisper Hackathon from OpenAI
+This is the project for the Phoenix team in Whisper Hackathon from OpenAI